mmuratarat/mmuratarat.github.io/_posts/2019-02-14-csv-splitting-tfdata-lstm.md

 As can be seen easily, here, we are using [`.take()`](https://www.tensorflow.org/api_docs/python/tf/data/Dataset#take){:target="_blank"} and [`.skip()`](https://www.tensorflow.org/api_docs/python/tf/data/Dataset#skip) function of Tensorflow data API.

 Additionally, we use `Reinitializable Iterator` here so then we switch dynamically between different input data streams.
 We create an iterator for different datasets.
 Note that all the datasets must have the same datatype and shape.
-Do not also forget that iterator has to be initialized with dataset before it starts running.
+Do not also forget that iterator has to be initialized before it starts running.